Frequently Asked Questions

 Generally recommended for ages 9 and above, as long as the child can cooperate for about 1-1.5 hours.

-Absolutely not.
+In our experience not.
 Surgery only removes apocrine glands, without involving growth hormones, bones, muscles, or lymphatic system.

 Winter or summer break is ideal for recovery at home.